Skip to main content

 async def query_vintage_clothes(async_query_agent: AsyncQueryAgent):

-response = await async_query_agent.run(
+response = await async_query_agent.ask(

 "I like vintage clothes and nice shoes.
 Recommend some of each below $60."